Azhot/Go4Lunch/README.md

 - View nearby restaurants in a Google map
 - List nearby restaurants
 - List workmates and identify where they intend to go for lunch
-- Searching for a restaurant
+- Search a specific restaurant
-- Send lunchtime notifications
+- Send lunch time notifications

 ## Localization
 This app supports: